Text: Solveig Hansen, 2016

 It’s a wonderful feeling when seemingly out of nothing, the words emerge, one after another to form a sentence, a paragraph, a scene, a story.
 Slowly at first, then the pace quickens until it seems like the story is writing itself, as if you are just a transcriber of events.
 A city rises in front of you, fills with people and life, it’s the future or the 1960’s or a world war trench.
 Then the specifics, a yellow dress, red lips, and a gallant lift of the hat as the two meet.

 In The Diving Bell and the Butterfly (French original: Le Scaphandre et le Papillon), Jean-Dominique Bauby reminds us that whatever circumstances, the mind is free like a butterfly, even if the body is locked inside a diving bell.
 He would know better than most of us, his circumstances being as they were.
 A massive stroke left him with locked-in syndrome, physically paralyzed and only able to communicate by blinking his left eye.
-That’s how he dictated his story, blink by blink, four hours a day for four months.
+That’s how he dictated his story, blink by blink, four hours a day for ten months.
 200,000 blinks, an average of two minutes per word, 29 chapters, 130+ pages.

 “My diving bell becomes less oppressive, and my mind takes flight like a butterfly.
 There is so much to do.
 You can wander off in space or in time, set out for Tierra del Fuego or for King Midas’s court.
 You can visit the woman you love, slide down beside her and stroke her still-sleeping face.
 You can build castles in Spain, steal the Golden Fleece, discover Atlantis, realize your childhood dreams and adult ambitions.”